 Yamaha is well regarded as one of the world’s finest instrument makers, and that accolade definitely includes their guitars.
 We found the Yamaha AC1M to be a wonderful player, with beautiful tones and incredible attention to detail.

 The neck was also mahogany, and we found that it was comfortable and fast playing.
 The profile wasn’t listed in the specs, but by eye (and feel) it’s approximately a slim C shape.
-The fretboard was genuine rosewood, which is a rarity at this price point, and a very welcome touch.
+The fretboard was genuine rosewood, which for a solid wood is a rarity at this price point, and a very welcome touch.

 After spending some time playing it, we found that it was tightly focused in the mid range and had a punchy top end.
 It performed extremely well with softer playing and fingerstyle, too, with glassy overtones and subtle nuances.